 What is the Kass Circle Community Redevelopment Area Plan?

 The Kass Circle Community Redevelopment Area plan seeks to take the vision of the community residents, not for profit agency partners, and local businesses and make it into a reality.
-This involves creating a targeted implementation and financial plan that addresses the community’s greatest needs, including:

 - Aging Infrastructure